 BCPS-V. 2020/18/2Last Updated:8th May 2021Review Date: 24th September 2021

 •The lab reports below state the date the sample was taken, received in the laboratory and tested.
-In blue we have added the date the emailed result got back to our Secret Shopper.•Each report comes with a clear interpretation as shown here on a newly updated report.
+In blue we have added the date the emailed result got back to the Secret Shopper.•Each report comes with a clear interpretation as shown here on a newly updated report.